Ravenports/rvn-format/src/README.md

 Shell script to be run during the post-deinstall phase.
 It will be merged with any existing post-deinstall scripts.
 The escape sequences will be expanded as described earlier.
 See the post-install section for an example.

+# Variables present in environment during package phases

+This is out of scope for rvn format, but to put scripts in context, the following variables will be defined by the handler of the rvn-formatted packages:

+- PKG_ROOTDIR
+    - Represents the root directory where the package is installed.
+    - E.g `/opt/raven/bin/emacs` would have a PKG_ROOTDIR of `/opt`
+- PKG_NAMEBASE
+    - Equates to the namebase defined in the ucl manifest
+- PKG_SUBPACKAGE
+    - Equates to the subpackage defined in the ucl manifest
+- PKG_VARIANT
+    - Equates to the variant defined in the ucl manifest